GingerDev0/HackerWars-Log-Cleaner/README.md

-# HackerWars Log Cleaner
+# HackerWars QOL Script

-A Tampermonkey userscript designed to automatically clear your logs on HackerWars if your IP is detected, while dynamically handling various alerts to ensure a smooth workflow.
+A Tampermonkey userscript designed to improve your HackerWars experience by automatically clearing your logs when your IP is detected, inserting a custom log message, and parsing valuable information from your logs—such as IP addresses, BTC addresses, and bank account details—while dynamically handling alerts for a smooth workflow.

 ## Overview

-**HackerWars Log Cleaner (Dynamic IP)** checks HackerWars logs for your current IP address.
-If it finds a match, the script clears the logs, inserts a custom message into the log textarea, and then triggers the log update process.
-Additionally, it monitors for success or error alerts and takes appropriate actions—redirecting you or simulating a login click—ensuring a seamless workflow.
-A new feature now parses IP addresses from the logs (ignoring duplicates and your own IP) and provides a modal for viewing and editing these IPs.
+**HackerWars QOL Script** monitors your HackerWars logs to detect your current IP address.
+When your IP is found, the script clears the logs, inserts a custom log message, and triggers the log update process.
+In addition, it extracts useful information from your logs:
+- **IP addresses:** Parses IPs (ignoring duplicates and your own IP).
+- **BTC addresses:** Captures account and key information.
+- **Bank accounts:** Extracts bank account numbers and bank IPs.

+All parsed data is stored persistently in localStorage and can be viewed and edited via user-friendly modals.
+The script also monitors alerts and takes appropriate actions, such as redirecting you or simulating a login click, ensuring a seamless experience.

 ## Features